-The main estimation equations are (2) and (5), where the level of the quarterly German overnight rate is used as an instrument for the level of the call money rate in the other European countries.
-It is widely accepted in the literature that the German central bank became the effective trendsetter in the stance of monetary policy for other European countries since the breakdown of the Bretton Woods system.
-However, while German monetary policy seems to have been a strong influence on countries' interest rates, this did not negate forward-looking behavior on the part of the monetary policy, particularly for larger countries within the EMS, and those who joined late or had wider exchange rate bands (see, for example, von Hagen & Fratianni, 1990).
+policy seems to have been a strong influence on countries' interest rates, this did not negate forward-looking behavior on the part of the monetary policy, particularly for larger countries within the EMS, and those who joined late or had wider exchange rate bands (e.g., von Hagen and Fratianni 1990).
 For these countries, we expect IV to yield more negative estimates than OLS.
 We also expect the remaining bias due to common output shocks to be small, raising our confidence in the IV estimates.